Meet the Health Clinic Team

 • Refer students to visual and hearing clinic – on request

-• If a student stays in the Health Clinic – nurses will monitor the student’s well being until caregivers arrive to collect the student or untill the student feels better to send back to class
+• If a student stays in the Health Clinic – nurses will monitor the student’s well being until caregivers arrive to collect the student or until the student feels better to send back to class

 • Discuss sexual health, contraceptives, STI, HCG, ECP as per school protocol